 "We are a small part of this world, but a very important one indeed and we must try to keep on until younger ones can take up the good work.
 We have converts all over Belgium, even in France and Holland.
 We are in touch with a group in Poland which is waiting for us to go to have John baptize four men.
 But we cannot go for lack of money.
-Every week to all these places I send lessons and papers I have translated
+Every week to all these places I send lessons and papers I have translated from books I have received from the church in the States."

-States."